makrai/notes/mccarthy76-mrhug.md

   whether there was someone else besides Mr. Hug and the robbers present.
 * However, sentences describing such another person could be added to the story without contradiction.
-* Our basis for the negative answer is ...
-Occam’s razor
+* Our basis for the negative answer is Occam’s razor
 * the notion of the minimal completion of a story
   * a process formalizing Occam’s razor
   * works from a set of sentences and is not logical deduction although it
   * might be accomplished by deduction in a meta-language that contained sentences about sets of sentences
-  * [not] deduction, because it generates sentences that contradict
+  * not deduction, because it generates sentences that contradict
 * It has been suggested that probabilistic reasoning should be used
 * it might make more sense to assign a probability to the correctness of the minimal completion
-* Another problem [is the isolation] from the rest of the world.
+* Another problem is the isolation from the rest of the world.
   * The members of the Police Emergency Squad all have mothers

 # 5 CONCLUSION

-* [each] predicate calculus sentence ... is generated approximately from a sentence of the story
+* each predicate calculus sentence is generated approximately from a sentence of the story
 * The completion, however, will depend on the whole of the story.
-* what can be determined from [stopping] in the middle of a sentence
+* what can be determined from stopping in the middle of a sentence